-- a) No proceeding have been initiated or pending against the parent company and its Indian subsidiaries under the Benami Transactions (Prohibitions) Act, 1988 (45 of 1988) and the Rules made thereunder. - b) The Group has not traded or invested in crypto currency or virtual currency during the financial year. - c) The Group has not granted any loans or advances in the nature of loans to promoters, directors and KMPs (as defined under the Companies Act, 2013), either severally or jointly with any other person. - d) The parent company and its Indian subsidiaries does not have any transaction which is not recorded in the books of accounts that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income Tax Act, 1961). - e) The Group has not been sanctioned working capital limits from banks or financial institutions during any point of time of the year on the basis of security of current assets. - f) The parent company and its Indian subsidiaries has not been declared wilful defaulter by any bank or financial institution or government or any other government authorities. - g) No funds have been advanced or loaned or invested (either from borrowed funds or share premium or any other sources or kind of funds) by the Company to or in any other person(s) or entity(ies), including foreign entities ("Intermediaries"), with the understanding, whether recorded in writing or otherwise, that the Intermediary shall, whether, directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Company ("Ultimate Beneficiaries") or provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries.
+- a) No proceeding have been initiated or pending against the parent company and its Indian subsidiaries under the Benami Transactions (Prohibitions) Act, 1988 (45 of 1988) and the Rules made thereunder. - b) The Group has not traded or invested in crypto currency or virtual currency during the financial year. - c) The Group has not granted any loans or advances in the nature of loans to promoters, directors, and KMPs, either severally or jointly with any other person.
+No trade or other receivable are due from directors either severally or jointly with any other person.

+- d) The Parent company and its Indian subsidiaries does not have any transaction which is not recorded in the books of accounts that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income Tax Act, 1961). - e) The Group has not been sanctioned working capital limits from banks or financial institutions during any point of time of the year on the basis of security of current assets. - f) The Parent company and its Indian subsidiaries has not been declared wilful defaulter by any bank or financial institution or government or any other government authorities. - g) No funds have been advanced or loaned or invested (either from borrowed funds or share premium or any other sources or kind of funds) by the Company to or in any other person(s) or entity(ies), including foreign entities ("Intermediaries"), with the understanding, whether recorded in writing or otherwise, that the Intermediary shall, whether, directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Company ("Ultimate Beneficiaries") or provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries.
 However, the Company, as a part of its treasury operations, invests/advances loans to fund the operations of its subsidiaries/associates/ joint venture which have further utilised these funds for their general corporate purposes/ working capital, etc. within the consolidated group of the Company and in the ordinary course of business.
-These transactions are done on an arms' length basis following a due approval process.
+These transactions are done on an arms length basis following a due approval process.